 For Shopify setup you need to sign up for an account on shopify.com.
 Fill the signup form in a matter of seconds and press “Create Your store” afterward.

 Shopify also offers a 14 days-free trial period, so that you are safe to test your choice during this period.

-Step 2 of Shopify Setup – Set Up Your Online Store
+Step 2 of Shopify Setup – Set up Your Online Store

 I strongly recommend you to play around with Shopify within the free trial period before you select any given plan.
 However, even if you choose a plan, Shopify will not charge you until the trial ends.
 Hence, there’s no risk for you.
 In case you don’t enjoy it, simply cancel your subscription before the 14 days.
 It’s your choice when to confirm your plan.

-If you prefer to select a plan before trial is ended, navigate to Shopify homepage either by logging in or clicking “Home” on the main menu.
+If you prefer to select a plan before trial is ended, navigate to the Shopify homepage either by logging in or clicking “Home” on the main menu.
 You should see the screen below.
 Ready?
 Great!
 Now, all you have to do is click “Select a plan” on the bottom.

 Basic Shopify, the entry-level plan, starts at 29 USD/month.
 You can upgrade to the Shopify or Advanced Shopify plans at any moment when in need for more functionality.